Art and Satirical Magazines in Fin de Siècle Germany and Austria

 QUER SACRUM

-We tend think of the Vienna Secession as a small break away group that existed on the fringes of mainstream Austrian art, yet a study of historical documentation reveals a different story.
+We tend to think of the Vienna Secession as a small breakaway group that existed on the fringes of mainstream Austrian art, yet a study of historical documentation reveals a different story.
 When we examine magazines and newspapers from this period, it is striking how much attention is given to Jugendstil and the Vienna Secession, even if that attention is often in the form of mockery rather than flattery.
 Historian Ann Taylor Allen writes that “In every society (humour) sensitively reflects the tension between conservatism and radicalism, conformity and rebellion.”[13]
-In other words, humour and satire was also a way for the public to engage with mdernism without appearing to be anti-establishment.
+In other words, humour and satire were also a way for the public to engage with modernism without appearing to be anti-establishment.
 The attention given to the Secession in these magazines is also a testament to how much its ideas had spread throughout Viennese society in such a short period of time.
-Secession was á la mode and rapidly becoming part of mainstream cultural Vienna, even though the public what not yet ready to admit it.
+Secession was á la mode and rapidly becoming part of mainstream cultural Vienna, even though the public was not yet ready to admit it.

 Years later, Moser also recounted how the Secession had become a craze and shops everywhere began to sell bad copies of secessionist work.
 “It had become a trend, an entire industry; the originals were imitated in a careless and tasteless fashion, and there we had in Vienna that ‘false Secession’ of which Bahr so rightly warned us.”
 [16] This insight explains the motivation of Hoffmann and Moser to found the company Wiener Werkstätte in 1903 in order to ‘reclaim’ the style by producing high-quality Secession-styles wares.